Mitch Marner: 2016–17

 On October 27, 2016, in a game against the Florida Panthers, Marner had his first multi-point game, accumulating three assists to lead the Leafs to a 4–2 win.
-Marner would then have his first multi-goal game against the Buffalo Sabres on November 3, 2016, as the Leafs won 2–1.
+Marner had his first multi-goal game against the Buffalo Sabres on November 3, 2016, as the Leafs won 2–1.
 On November 15, 2016, Marner had three points in a 6–2 win over the Nashville Predators, which at the time tied him in the lead for Leafs' leading scorer (with James van Riemsdyk) for the first time of his career.

 Marner was named the NHL's Rookie of the Month for January 2017 after leading all rookies with 11 assists and 15 points in 13 games.
 He also led all rookies with eight power-play points and matched a career-high three point game.
 Marner was the third Leaf to be named Rookie of the Month during the 2016–17 season, making the Maple Leafs the first NHL team with three different Rookie of the Month honorees in one campaign.

 Marner also set the Maple Leafs record for most assists in a season by a rookie with 42 on the year.
 This broke the previous record which was held for 73 years by Gus Bodnar, who had 40 assists in the 1943–44 season.
 Marner spent the entire season on a line with Van Riemsdyk and Tyler Bozak, finding offensive chemistry with the two veterans, and managed to finish the year with 61 points.
 The trio of Marner, William Nylander, and Auston Matthews became only the second team since the 1981 Quebec Nordiques to have three rookies finish with at least 60 points.
-His play assisted the team in qualifying for the 2017 Stanley Cup playoffs, where he scored his first playoff goal on his first shift of Game 1.
+His play assisted the team in qualifying for the 2017 Stanley Cup playoffs, where he scored his first playoff goal on his first shift of game 1.
 Marner recorded four points in the series but it was not enough as the team lost in six games against the top-seeded Washington Capitals.